Using Search in UI

 Custom Search Strategies

 Additionally, you can create a custom search strategy.
-For that purpose, you need to create a new Spring bean implementing one of the platform-specific interfaces:
+Create a Spring bean that extends one of the platform-specific base classes:

 @Component